Heating System

 Galvanized steel pipe, valve, gauges, radiators, water

-Nancy Holt's Hot Water Heat belongs to a series she referred to as System Works: interactive site-responsive sculptural installations that expose the basic technological systems found in the built environment.
+Nancy Holt's Heating System belongs to a series she referred to as System Works: interactive site-responsive sculptural installations that expose the basic technological systems found in the built environment.

 Holt wrote that her System Works are made of "standard materials of each system—plumbing, electricity, drainage, heating, gas, and ventilation—the sculptures are functional; the electrical systems light, the heating systems heat, the drainage systems drain, the ventilation systems circulate the air, and so on."
-Hot Water Heat uses standard hot water heating materials that expand from the infrastructure of the building, creating a sculptural system—and a heating system—that responds to the architecture of the exhibition space.
+Heating System uses standard hot water heating materials that expand from the infrastructure of the building, creating a sculptural system—and a heating system—that responds to the architecture of the exhibition space.

 Steel pipes twist and loop around the exhibition space, punctuated by gauges and radiators, with a valve wheel at the structure’s center.
 Visitors are invited to turn this wheel, enabling them to have control over the flow of hot water through the pipes, and thus the temperature of the room.
 Inside the exhibition space a gauge on the wall records changes in temperature and humidity in red and blue ink on a piece of graph paper, meaning "the sculpture produced its own drawing, which I thought was an interesting idea."